KonnexionsGmbH/dcr/docs/index.md

 ## 4 Line Typing Algorithms

-The granularity of the document `line` tries to classify the individual lines or sentences.
+The granularity of the document `line` tries to classify the individual lines.
 The possible line types are :

 | line type | Meaning                                           |